MeteoSwiss-APN/pytrajplot/README.md

 ## Deploy

 The continuous integration (CI) pipelines publish artifacts to the artifact registry.
-For Kubernetes (k8s) deployments, create a deployment pipeline using `Jenkinsfile_k8s_deploy` as `Jenkinsfile` and trigger it from Jenkins with the chosen branch or tag.
 For ACPM-style deployments, update the artifact list in the deployment repository with the new version.